Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Results Analysis

 \subsection{RQ2: Influencing Factor Study}

 Next, we explore how different configurations and settings affect the performance of \textit{Aries}.
-As mentioned in Section \ref{sec:pe}, there are three main factors we need to consider, the number of areas ($n$ in algorithm \ref{alg:pe}), the dropout rate of the dropout layer, and the distance approximation method.
+As mentioned in Section~\ref{sec:pe}, there are three main factors we need to consider, the number of buckets ($n$ in algorithm~\ref{alg:pe}), the dropout rate of the dropout layer, and the distance approximation method.

-\textbf{Number of Areas.} Figure \ref{fig:rq2_sec_num} presents the results of the accuracy estimation using \textit{Aries} by different settings of the area number.
+\textbf{Number of Buckets.} Fig.~\ref{fig:rq2_sec_num} presents the results of the accuracy estimation using \textit{Aries} by different settings of the bucket number.
 The first conclusion we can draw is that, this factor has quite an impact on the results.
-For instance, in ImageNet-DenseNet121-Contrast, using 10 areas can increase the accuracy difference by almost 10\% than using 50 areas.
+For instance, in ImageNet-DenseNet121-Contrast, using 10 buckets can increase the accuracy difference by almost 10\% than using 50 buckets.
 However, it's clear that there is no such setting that performs consistently better than others in all datasets and models.
 For example, in CIFAR10-VGG16, $n=10$ is a relatively good setting.
-However, in CIFAR10-ResNet20, $n=10$ is the worst among the four settings which means the setting of $Area$ number is highly datasets and model-dependent.
-But if we check the more detailed values, we can see that, in total, in 5, 28, 6, and 13 cases, using 10, 50, 100, and 150 areas can achieve the best estimation results, respectively.
+However, in CIFAR10-ResNet20, $n=10$ is the worst among the four settings which means the setting of $Bucket$ number is highly datasets and model-dependent.
+But if we check the more detailed values, we can see that, in total, in 5, 28, 6, and 13 cases, using 10, 50, 100, and 150 buckets can achieve the best estimation results, respectively.
 And on average, the differences between the estimated accuracy and the real accuracy are 2.62\%, 0.61\%, 1.39\%, and 1.61\%, respectively.
-Therefore, for the number of areas, even though there can be no best setting, 50 is recommended among the studied settings. \textbf{Conclusion:} The number of $Area$ highly impacts the performance of \textit{Aries}.
+Therefore, for the number of buckets, even though there can be no best setting, 50 is recommended among the studied settings. \textbf{Conclusion:} The number of $Bucket$ highly impacts the performance of \textit{Aries}.
 However, this hyperparameter setting is dataset and model-dependent.
 Thus, users should set this number according to the real use cases. $n=50$ is a default setting of \textit{Aries}.